THE 2020 ANNUAL LORD MAYOR'S EVENT

 The 2020 Annual Lord Mayor’s Gresham event will explore the value of culture for The City of London.

 The City of London is not only a great place to do business but also has a rich and vibrant cultural offer making it a great place to live, learn, work and visit.
-It is home to Culture Mile, including the Barbican, Guildhall School of Music and Drama, London Symphony Orchestra and Museum of London, who are leading the animation of the whole neighbourhood with imaginative collaborations and events.
+It is home to a year round programme in the Square Mile led by the City of London Corporation’s Cultural & Visitor Services.
+Culture Mile, which stretches from Farringdon to Moorgate, is led by the City Corporation in partnership with the Barbican, Guildhall School of Music & Drama, London Symphony Orchestra and Museum of London, who together are leading the animation of the whole neighbourhood with imaginative collaborations and events.

 This Gresham Lecture will highlight the significant social and economic impact of culture on the City, London and the UK, highlighting the connectivity between trade, innovation and culture.

 This event will be introduced by a poem written and performed by Gabriel Akamo.